molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/exit-guidelines-for-group-owners.md

 - *"A principal investigator is available and responsible for all aspects of a study"*
 - *"The study's research goals and methods are laid down in a high-quality and complete research protocol with a DMP"*

-To sum it up, you, as a group owner, you are responsible for paiying the bill, but also for the work conducted in your group.
-You are oblidged to make sure the projects/studies in your group are documented accordingly and up to UMCG standards.
+To sum it up, you, as a group owner, are responsible for paying the bill, but also for the work conducted in your group.
+You are obliged to make sure the projects/studies in your group are documented accordingly and up to UMCG standards.

 #### The steps to follow: